Tlguner/QR_Code_Generator/README.md

 Created a QR Code Generator.

-Type the URL and the QR will be generated.
+Type the URL and the QR Code will be generated.

 You can also download the QR Code as an image with the download button.